jkenney0501/dbt_superstore_dim_model/README.md

 Finally, the final fact and dimensions are created with a new set of generic tests, unit tests, custom tests and some data governance best practices  are applied as data contracts are enforced on the final models to ensure constraints and data types don’t change without be captured and documented.

 The entire process is captured in documentation below for staging and for final fact/dim.
-The jobs set up are for a production environment using a standard deployment job for daily batching and a slim CI job that runs on any pull request to automatically integrate into production.
+The jobs set up are for a production environment using a standard continuous deployment job for daily batching and a slim CI job that runs on any pull request to automatically integrate into production.
+There is also a weekly job that runs once every Sunday even ing to do a full refresh for any data not captured incrementally through the week.

 **Base Requirements:**